Office Soundproofing: Sound Masking, Speech Privacy, & Acoustic Materials

 Why Office Soundproofing Matters More Than Ever

-• WELL & LEED Targets: RT60 caps of 0.5 seconds in open workspaces and 0.6 seconds in conference rooms are now showing up in tenant fit-out specs
+• WELL & LEED Targets: RT60 below 0.5s in open plans, 0.6s in conference rooms

 Key Soundproofing Challenges in Offices